 Armagh was named after the ancient goddess Macha (the Gaelic translation of Armagh is "Ard Mhacha" or "Macha's Height") who appears in a few different Irish myths.
 My favourite story of Macha is when she appears as a wife to Cruinniuc who boasted at a chariot race that she could run faster than even the King's own horses.
 She begged him not to but she was forced to run despite her carrying twins.
 She won the race and gave birth on the finish line to Fir and Fial which means 'True' and 'Honest'.
 She then cursed the men of Ulster to suffer her labour pains in the hour of their greatest need.
 What a woman!

 Armagh was also once the ancient capital of Ireland and you can actually witness a little piece of that history by visiting the Navan Fort, a ceremonial monument that was a royal site in Pre-Christian Ireland.
 There is a visitor centre here that has lots of information on the importance of this site and you can climb to the top and imagine yourself as a Gaelic warrior looking out over your lands.
 Or you can just take a wee photo for Instagram.

 View from the Navan Fort

-For breakfast you can’t beat a bagel and Armagh has the infamous Bagel Bean to ensure you start the day off well.
-There are now two Bagel Bean’s in Armagh on Market Street and English Street in case you needed a choice but most importantly the bagel you have to choose is the BC because it is AMAZING!
-They do some pretty tasty smoothies too in case you need to wash it down with something nutritious.
+For breakfast you can't beat a bagel and Armagh has the infamous Bagel Bean to ensure you start the day off well.
+Located on Lower English Street, this cosy café offers heaps of choice for bagels but if you ask me, the BC classic reigns supreme.
+They also serve some tasty smoothies too in case you need to wash it down with something nutritious.

 If you find yourself in Armagh to catch a play or concert at the Market Place Theatre you will surely need to refuel beforehand.
 For a good steak then the Aussie restaurant Uluru won't disappoint or The Castle Tower both a stone's throw from the theatre for the wino's amongst you.